vuongducphuong/documentation/content/developer/tutorials/master_odoo_web_framework.rst

 Setup
 =====

 #.
-Clone the `official Odoo tutorials repository <https://github.com/odoo/tutorials>`_ and switch to
+Clone the `official Leansoft Tutorials repository <https://github.com/odoo/tutorials>`_ and switch to
    the branch `{CURRENT_MAJOR_BRANCH}`.
 #.
 Add the cloned repository to the :option:`--addons-path <odoo-bin --addons-path>`.
 #.
 Start a new Odoo database and install the modules `awesome_tshirt` and `awesome_gallery`.